 The James Beard Foundation

-We recommend you check the details of any scholarship you apply for to be sure granted funds can be used towards tuition at San Francisco Cooking School.
+While other scholarships may be used at SFCS, we recommend you check the details of any scholarship you apply for to be sure granted funds can be used towards tuition at San Francisco Cooking School.

 If you’d like to further discuss any issues related to payment or tuition, please reach out to us.